-Angelica Cheung, the founding editor-in-chief of Vogue China, is described by Forbes magazine as “the high priestess of China’s fashion scene”.
+Angelica Cheung, the founding editor of Vogue China, is described by Forbes magazine as “the high priestess of China’s fashion scene”.

-Cheung presided over the prestigious magazine’s launch thirteen years ago and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
+Cheung presided over the prestigious magazine’s launch and has seen it become the most influential fashion publication in the country, featuring the work of international A-list photographers, models and stylists.
 Vogue China’s phenomenal influence and industry clout has gained her respect and admiration throughout the global luxury industry.

 Cheung is regularly called upon to share her insightful thoughts on China luxury, and to tell the story of how Vogue China became one of the world’s most successful magazine start-ups.
 Under Cheung’s stewardship, Vogue China has championed Chinese models and designers, as well as featuring covers with internationally-renowned names such as supermodels Kate Moss, Gisele Bündchen, Gigi Hadid and Bella Hadid, Kendall Jenner, movie stars Nicole Kidman and Scarlett Johansson and designer Victoria Beckham.